flybywiresim/fbw-userguide/docs/fbw-a32nx/feature-guides/simbrief.md

     **NOTE:** There may be slight differences when using our Stable version vs. Development verson.

+    !!! danger ""
+        Please do not use the MSFS Fuel and Weights page as it is inaccurate against our changes for now.
+We will overwrite it at a later stage.

 As described in the previous section return to the AOC menu in MCDU menu.

 * Click on `MCDU MENU`